timKraeuter/VisualDebugger/documentation/README.md

 the [PlantUML Smetana project](https://plantuml.com/smetana02) such that a local installation of DOT is not required.
 Since PlantUML generates images, no user interaction is possible.

-Consequently, we have implemented a **browser visualizer** which supports user interaction, i.e., exploring the generated object diagram similar to the exploration in the variables view in the IDE.
+Consequently, we have implemented a **browser visualizer** that supports user interaction, i.e., exploring the generated object diagram similar to the exploration in the variables view in the IDE.
-The browser visualization is based on the object-diagram modeler ([source](https://github.com/timKraeuter/object-diagram-modeler), [demo](https://timkraeuter.com/object-diagram-modeler/)).
+The browser visualization is based on the object-diagram modeler ([source](https://github.com/timKraeuter/object-diagram-js), [demo](https://timkraeuter.com/object-diagram-js/)).

 ## Browser visualizer

-The browser visualizer makes use of WebSocket to update the connected clients/browser whenever the debugging variables change.
+The browser visualizer makes use of WebSocket to update the connected clients/browsers whenever the debugging variables change.
 An overview of the architecture is shown in the following picture.

 ![Architecture picture showing the plugin connecting to the browser using WebSocket](./pictures/VD-architecture.svg)